Faith. Family. Freedom.

 Real freedom is where parents may have as large a family as they choose; another choice which is lost amount countries whose governments plan the social structure of their nation.

 To be free requires self-control and respect of others.
 The moral framework is developed through the teaching of parents and educators who understand the importance of character building and the instruction of best values.
-Ungodly people poo-poo the Bible yet the book shares experiences of multiple people throughout history and the chose and decisions they made.
+Ungodly people poo-poo the Bible.
+Yet the book shares experiences of multiple people throughout history and the choices and decisions they made.
 These outcomes highlight various values which allowed people to flourish and other values which destroyed nations.
-History repeats itself because human nature has the tenancy to do the same, stupid behavior over and over again.
+History repeats itself because human nature has the tenancy to do the same stupid behavior over and over again.
 The names and places may be different, but the outcome is always the same.

 The constant battle to forgo our harmful behavior becomes greater when the people we hang around with are pulling us away from doing the good.
 You may think of yourself as a “good person.”
 But when you are around bad company, why do you end up regretting your actions or words?
 To develop and maintain a solid foundation of moral character and the exercise of it requires an extreme amount of self-control.
 Most of us fall far short of what it takes.
 The solution?